ClearView – Rule Exclusions & Inclusions

-It is worth reviewing the reports to check for any potential false positives that are being captured.
-By doing this regularly, and adding exclusions to the pattern matching (see below), it ensures the ongoing reporting accuracy and value.
-It is extremely simple to exclude words or phrases by adding an exclusion to remove any potential false positive results, logic that will not trigger the Rule.
-For example a student searching for the movie ‘Suicide Squad’ would trigger the Self-Harm Rule if an exclusion was not in place.
+Excluding words or phrases to remove any potential false positive results, logic that will not trigger the Rule can be achieved by utilising a Criteria Text Search.
+For example a student searching for the movie ‘Suicide Squad’ would trigger the Self Harm Rule if an exclusion was not in place.

-3. Click ‘Update’ and apply the changes.
-Click on ‘Back to Rule’ to return to the Rules set and remember to ‘Apply Changes’ to implement the changes.
+- Click ‘Update’ and apply the changes.
+Click on ‘Back to Rule’ to return to the Ruleset and remember to ‘Apply Changes’ to implement the changes.

 NOTE: Changes to a rule only apply from the date the change is implemented.
 Any data captured preceding the change, would still report ‘suicide squad’ in Queries or reports on timeframes prior to the change date.

 On rare occasions, there may be a need to exclude a word that is in the predefined pattern list.
-Edit the pattern list and add the word or words you do not want to capture.
-This field only ignores words that are in the ‘Pattern lists to use’ as selected in the field above.
+Edit the pattern list and add the word or words you do not want to capture to the ‘Strings to ignore’ field.
+This field only ignores words that are already in the ‘Pattern lists to use’ as selected in the field above.

-While it is important to remove unwanted results, there may also be a need to capture new popular expressions or words, or words that cause concern, which do require monitoring.
+Often there is a need to capture new popular expressions or trends, or words that cause concern, which do require monitoring.
 Adding specific words or strings to the Pattern Matching Criteria for the relevant Rule or Rules, will ensure that important trends or concerns can be captured for reporting.

 Some examples that provide welfare and support staff with evidence-based triggers are:

 Fights – organised in a nearby park can be monitored easily by adding the name of the park to the Aggression Rule.